php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

     return $this->belongsToMany('App\Role')->wherePivot('approved', 1);

-    return $this->belongsToMany('App\Role')->wherePivotIn('priority', [1, 2]);
+    return $this->belongsToMany('App\Role')->wherePivotIn('approved', [1, 2]);

 <a name="has-many-through"></a>
 ### Has Many Through

-The "has-many-through" relationship provides a convenient shortcut for accessing distant relations via an intermediate relation.
+The "has-many-through" relationship provides a convenient short-cut for accessing distant relations via an intermediate relation.
 For example, a `Country` model might have many `Post` models through an intermediate `User` model.
 In this example, you could easily gather all blog posts for a given country.
 Let's look at the tables required to define this relationship:

     countries
         id - integer